In 'Freedom's Detective,' A Flawed But Remarkable Hiram Whitley Infiltrates The KKK

 Or if you're a history buff, your thoughts might turn to 19th-century lawmen hot on the trail of counterfeiters.
 (Investigating financial crimes is still part of the agency's purview.)

 But for a period of time toward the latter years of Reconstruction, the Secret Service took on another kind of mission: infiltrating the Ku Klux Klan, the white supremacist hate group that was founded in the months following the end of the Civil War.
-The operation that sought to end the Klan's terror campaigns were spearheaded by a man named Hiram C. Whitley, the subject of Charles Lane's fascinating new book, Freedom's Detective.
+The operation that sought to end the Klan's terror campaigns were spearheaded by a man named Hiram C. Whitley, the subject of a fascinating new book, Freedom's Detective, by Washington Post editorial writer and former editor of the New Republic Charles Lane.

 Whitley was perhaps the biggest thorn in the side of the early Klan, which likely came as a surprise to those who knew him in his early years.
 Born in 1832 in Maine, he started his career as a saloon owner with questionable business ethics; after being caught up in a scandal, he left New England for Lawrence, Kansas, in 1857.
 It was there that he was arrested for kidnapping after ambushing a convoy of white abolitionists and free black men, women and children on their way north, hoping to escape the "slave hunters" who had taken to terrorizing African Americans in the town.